 Outlook for Criminal Justice in Maine

-Other occupations in Maine include correctional officers, which are paid on average $33,780 annually according to U.S. Bureau of Labor Statistics.
-This compares to a national average of $42,610.
-In Maine, detectives and criminal investigators average $55,040 in annual compensation.
-This compares to a national average of $65,860.
-In the private sector, investigators earn an average of $37,330 each year in Maine and $47,130 nationally.
-Fish and game wardens earn an average of $40,660 in the state, compared to $54,950 nationally.
-Although pay levels are often below national levels, much of the gap can be attributed to the lower cost of living in Maine.
+Other occupations in Maine include correctional officers, which are paid on average $39,180 annually according to the U.S. Bureau of Labor Statistics (May 2017).
+This compares to a national average of $47,600.
+In Maine, detectives and criminal investigators average $69,270 in annual compensation.
+This compares to a national average of $83,320.
+Fish and game wardens earn an average of $57,230 in the state, compared to $58,570 nationally.
+Although pay levels are often below national levels, many find the quality of life here to be a worthy tradeoff.